YaniAless/Arduino_SimonSays/README.md

-# ProjectArduino
+# Simon Game by Alessandro, Yani & Lukas

-This is school project
+This is school project for our Electronic Class